swiftlang/swift-llbuild/docs/buildsystem.rst

 special support to ensure that using nodes which are proxies for files on disk is convenient and featureful).

+Currently, the build system automatically treats nodes as files unless they have a name matching ``'<.*>'``, see the documentation of the ``is-virtual`` node attribute for more information.

 Commands
 --------